Why Do Tears Burn My Face?

 Dry Eyes Due To Crying:

-Sometimes we have symptoms of dry eyes after a bout of crying.
+Sometimes we experience dry eyes after a bout of crying.

-Many people, me included, use over the counter artificial tears in the form of eye drops due to eye irritation.
+Many people, including me, use over-the-counter artificial tears in the form of eye drops due to eye irritation.
 Dry eyes can also be due to the medications you take.

 Antihistamines might work if dry eye or watery eye is due to an allergy to pets or an environmental irritant.

-Sometimes your face will also itch when you cry.
+Sometimes your face itches when you cry.
 This is because of the salt content in your tears.

 When we blink, tears spread over the entire surface of the eye.
-Tears are mostly composed of water and have a similar structure to saliva.
+Tears are mainly composed of water and have a similar structure to saliva.

 The tear then drains into the nasal cavity through the tear ducts located at the junction of the upper and lower eyelids.